 An original story by Weston Ochse, with sound design by Mark Duggan.

-A walk in the Sonoran Desert can lead one to wonder how it came to be so dry.
+A walk in the Sonoran Desert can make one wonder how it came to be so dry.

 Weston Ochse is sure he doesn’t know the answer.

 He also struggled to explain what happened to him on one particular walk when he learned more than he wanted to about the desert terrain and what it conceals.

 Now, a place he once went to for solace represents pure terror.